Please ensure Javascript is enabled for purposes of website accessibility

 Resistance Training

-Resistance training is known to help build muscle.
-The more muscle you have, the more calories you’ll burn.
+Resistance strength training is known to build muscle.
+The more muscle you have, the more calories your body burns.
 Resistance training enables this by increasing muscle mass, which can, in turn, burn more calories than simple aerobic workouts would.

-Dumbbells and complex gym equipment aren’t always the best choice for seniors.
-However, your loved one can still work on resistance training with lightweight and versatile resistance bands—elastic strips or loops that use opposition resistance to build their muscles.
+Dumbbells and complex gym equipment aren’t always the best choice for seniors looking to reduce muscle loss.
+However, your loved one can still work on resistance training with lightweight and versatile resistance bands — elastic strips or loops that use opposition resistance to build their muscles.
 These exercises may reduce the risk of injury from lifting weights too heavy or awkwardly.

 Nutritious Foods for Seniors